revature-13Aug18-java/code-samples-for-Giles-Farrington/README.md

 Link to Repository: https://github.com/revaturelabs/rideshare-client

-RideForce is a mobile friendly single page ride-sharing web application in which employees can interact with eachother to determine rides in a simple and intuitive manner.
+RideForce is a mobile friendly single page ride-sharing web application in which employees can interact with eachother to determine rides in a simple, fun, and intuitive manner.